HTW-WI-KI-WS24/FaB-Simulated-Universe/README.md

 - [ ] Generation/Information Adding Feature
 - [ ] Allow User Editing of Ratings
 - [ ] Use SelfQueryRetriever from LangChain to query over the Ratings Metadatas Fields
-- [ ] Integration with Additional APIs for Richer Content
+- [ ] Get Universe Rating for Generated Stories automatically

 ## Contributing